artemdru/draggr/README.md

 Download the repo, open a command line interface in the project folder.

-Type `npm install` to install all dependecies in package.json.
+Type `npm install` to install all dependecies listed in package.json.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.